 The GoDaddy deal is an additional insult.
 This is effectively Microsoft and GoDaddy trying to take MSPs “out of the loop” entirely.
 It’s not the first time this strategy has been tried.
 In fact, it’s essentially the pre-2012 Office 365 strategy all over again, albeit with a third-party now involved.

-Microsoft enjoy a large enough market share to display this kind of arrogant complacency, but it’s not without its dangers.
+Microsoft enjoys a large enough market share to display this kind of arrogant complacency, but it’s not without its dangers.
 With Windows XP support coming to an end very soon, and Windows 8 widely viewed as Vista Mark Two, small sites may decide to do something completely different: Macs supported by a Google Apps back-end, for example.